smallstep/docker-ca-trust/README.md

 # docker-ca-trust

-This is an example of a Docker image that bootstraps an internal CA.
+This is an example of a Docker image that bootstraps with an internal `step-ca` server.
 It can serve as a pattern for trusting internal CAs, for any Ubuntu-based Docker image.
 The CA URL and Fingerprint can be hardcoded in the `Dockerfile` or supplied as build arguments.